tmgthb/Autonomous-Agents/README.md

 - [V-STaR](#vstar) improves the STaR-method by making it data efficient: by learning not only from correct, but as well incorrect solutions generated.
 - LMs [Recursively Self-Improving (RSI)](#stop) code with [STOP]#stop).
 Adam Kalai explains insights from this technique in this [lecture about STOP](#stopvideo).
 - [LLM Self-Improves its LLM](#restreact) by finetuning with its own synthetic data without human evaluation to imrove mathematical reasoning.
+- LLM fine-tuning may be based on [Self-Play](#spin), where the LLM is fine-tuned based on it playing against itself from previous iteration.

 ### Tree-structures enable searching large reasoning trees for a solution to a complex problem
 - [Tree-Of-Thought](#tot) and (ToT or [Graph-of-Thought](#got) are extensions of the CoT-technique with function call.
 [ToolChain*](#toolchain) is first known an efficient tree search-based planning algorithm for LLMs.
 ToolChain* offers significantly lower running time compare to MCTS/ToT-DFS/ToT-BFS and significantly better success rate up to 30 steps forward.
 In fact, it improves significantly reasoning capabilities of LLMs, offering SOTA reasoning with GSM8K.